missreya/nyancat-fitbit/README.md

 ### Credit

-I claim no ownership of Nyan Cat and am not associated to Nyan Cat in any shape or fashion.
-I do not make any money from this.
+I have no ownership of Nyan Cat and am not associated to Nyan Cat in any shape or fashion.
+I also do not make any money from this.
 I am simply a lover of Nyan Cat!

 Nyan Cat is copyrighted by the gif's original creator, Chris Torres.
-Thanks Chris for bring Nyan Cat into our lives!
+Thank you Chris for bringing Nyan Cat into our lives!

 ### Bugs?
 Contact Me!